antoinelemor/CCF-canadian-climate-framing/README.md

    python -m spacy download en_core_web_lg
    ```

+---

 ## Usage

-The project is organized into several scripts, each responsible for different aspects of data processing and analysis.
-Below is an overview of how to use each script.
+The project is organized into several scripts, each responsible for different aspects of data processing, annotation, and model training.
+Below is an overview of how to use them.

 ### Database Creation Scripts

-These scripts are responsible for creating and cleaning the database from scraped articles. **Note:** The `Database_creation` scripts are based on articles that have been scraped and aggregated (codes used for this purpose were not included in this repo) into various `.txt` files within the `Raw_data` folder.
-Due to copyright restrictions, the `Raw_data` folder is not currently available.
+These scripts are responsible for creating and cleaning the database from scraped articles.
+Note that the raw data collection process is not part of this repository due to copyright restrictions.

 1. **Database Creation**
    ```bash